Help Center

 Enable debug mode

-Add the following node to the configuration file:
+Add the following setting to the BlueConicConfiguration object when initializing the SDK:

 Note